RFK Jr praises Elon Musk for ‘rescuing American Democracy’ during Twitter event

 “I was so surprised and delighted when you did that on your own and clearly you’ve been portrayed as somebody as this sinister agenda but you’re doing step after step that is not in your self-interest and that is clearly designed to protect freedom of speech,” he said.

-He also praised Mr Musk for releasing the so-called “Twitter Files” which showed internal communications within Twitter from before Mr Musk took over the company in October 2022 about how they moderated content such as The New York Post story about Hunter Biden’s laptop.
+He also praised Mr Musk for releasing the so-called “Twitter Files” which showed internal communications within Twitter from before Mr Musk took over the company in October 2022 about how they moderated content such as The New York Post story about Hunter Biden’s laptop as well as the company’s decision to suspend former president Donald Trump’s account.

 “I can't imagine that any attorney or Twitter told you that that was a good idea,” he said.

+“They put their property on the line, they put their financial status and their social status on the line,’ he said.
+“And in a way that you know, for principals, and you know, I've watched you do the same thing and you've been such an example to other Americans of how we ought to be behaving even if it costs us a lot of money.”

+Similarly, Mr Kennedy said that liberals should support the free speech of those with whom they disagreed, bringing up the fact that liberals supported the rights to march through the largely Jewish suburb of Skokie, Illinois in the 1970s.

 Throughout much of the forum, Mr Musk did not challenge Mr Kennedy, including on some of his more outlandish claims that former Fox News executive Roger Ailes prevented him from discussing people injured by vaccines on the cable news network.
+He also breezed past Mr Kennedy saying that “Covid was clearly a bioweapons problem.”

+The two also meandered and had a longer conversation about artificial intelligence and what it would do to the America workforce as well as Mr Musk’s Neuralink project.
+At one point, Michael Shellenberger, one of the writers who published the Twitter Files, jumped into the conversation.

+The conversation came after former Twitter executive Jack Dorsey tweeted his support of Mr Kennedy, saying “He can and will” defeat Mr Biden, Mr Trump and Mr DeSantis.

 Join our commenting forum